johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 In February 2020, IOG upgraded Cardano with a hard fork that moved the mainnet from Ouroboros Classic to Ouroboros BFT, an enhanced version of the original consensus mechanism.
 This BFT hard fork kicked off a transition phase under Ouroboros BFT, a pared-down version of the protocol aimed to ease the transfer to Praos while still avoiding malicious behavior.
 Users were unlikely to have noticed.
 It meant a routine software update for Daedalus wallet users.
 Exchanges were required to update manually, but they had many weeks to do it and IOG were available to assist.

-The ‘Byron reboot’ followed that in March 2020.
+The ‘Byron reboot’[^45] followed that in March 2020.
 Many Cardano components received completely new code, including a new node to handle delegation and decentralization, as well as future Shelley features.
 The new code base was redesigned to be modular, which meant that many components could be updated without impacting the others.

 In turn, the BFT served as a springboard for the Shelley hard fork, which happened after the Haskell testnet was complete.
 For exchanges, ada holders, and wallet users, this second hard fork was similar to the first, a non-event in terms of user disruption.
 However, although everything seems to be in order on the surface, there was a lot of activity going on behind the scenes.
 IOG’s developers were hard at work making it a seamless, benign experience for the end user.
-IOG chief architect Duncan Coutts explained at the time:
+IOG chief architect Duncan Coutts[^46] explained at the time:

 >IOG’s blockchain engineers believe in smooth code updates.
 Instead of trying to do the jump from Ouroboros Classic to Praos in a single update – which would be an incredibly complex task – it’s been a two-stage approach using Ouroboros BFT as an intermediary.
 The BFT code is compatible with both the Byron-era federated nodes and the Shelley-style nodes released in the Byron reboot.
 It’s like a relay race: one runner (in our case, running one protocol) enters the handover box where the other runner is waiting; they synchronize their speeds (so they’re perfectly compatible with each other) and then hand over the baton (operating the mainnet), and then the new runner with the baton continues from the handover box for the next lap.